Make a feather candle holder

 Turn the feather over and position the feather on the candle holder where you'd like it to be.
 The part with the modge podge should be facing the glass.
 Press the feather gently to the glass.
 Use a paintbrush to arrange the feathers pieces if they've separated.
 Let dry.

 When positioning the feather make sure it does not go above the top of the candle holder.
-Feathers are flammable and it would be a shame for it to catch fire!
+Feathers are flammable and it would be really dangerous for it to catch fire!

 Decorate candles with feathers